doriantaylor/rb-intertwingler/README.md

 An `Intertwingler` handler is a microservice with certain characteristics.
 All handlers are designed to be run as stand-alone units for bench testing and system segmentation.
-A handler responds to at least one request method for at least one URI.
+A handler responds to at least one URI via at least one request method.
 Handlers have a _manifest_ that lists the URIs, request methods, parameters, content types, etc. under their control.
 This enables the `Intertwingler` engine to perform preemptive input sanitation, and efficiently route